please call: +31 (0)50 367 71 97

 Dutch law recognizes various legal forms of companies, including a one-person business, a private limited company, and various partnerships (general, limited, and professional).

 The Chamber of Commerce (Kamer van Koophandel) offers detailed information and advice in English on how to begin a company in the Netherlands.
+In addition, the Dutch government has developed an on-demand webinar on starting a business in the Netherlands.

 There is a special procedure for obtaining residence permits for entrepreneurs who come from outside of the EU.
 Various specific conditions must be fulfilled before the residence permit is granted.
 If the criteria are fulfilled, the entrepreneur will receive a residence/work permit for one year.
 For more information on the specific conditions, please visit the start-up section of the IND website.